Mamiglia/Reddit-Wallpaper/.build/development.md

-Here's  a list of things I do when developing this software.
+Here's a list of useful information of practices I do when developing this software.

 ### Java Version
 At the moment I use AdoptOpenJDK 11.0.10.9 for development.
 In any case it works fine with any AdoptOpenJDK 11.0.x, and it should work with any version of Java 11.x (not tested)